Free Officers movement (Egypt)

-The Free Officers (حركة الضباط الأحرار) were a group of revolutionary Egyptian nationalist officers in the Egyptian Armed Forces and Sudanese Armed Forces that instigated the Egyptian Revolution of 1952.
-Initially started as a small rebellion military cell under Abdel Moneim Abdel Raouf, which included Gamal Abdel Nasser, Hussein Hamouda, Khaled Mohieddin, Kamal el-Din Hussein, Salah Nasr, Abdel Hakim Amer, and Saad Tawfik, it operated as a clandestine movement of junior officers during the Palestine War of 1948-1949.
-The nationally respected war hero Mohamed Naguib joined the Free Officers in 1949.
+The Free Officers (حركة الضباط الأحرار) were a group of revolutionary Egyptian nationalist officers in the Egyptian Armed Forces and Sudanese Armed Forces that instigated the Egyptian revolution of 1952.
+Initially started as a small rebellion military cell under Abdel Moneim Abdel Raouf, which included Gamal Abdel Nasser, Hussein Hamouda, Khaled Mohieddin, Kamal el-Din Hussein, Salah Nasr, Abdel Hakim Amer, and Saad Tawfik, it operated as a clandestine movement of junior officers who were veterans of the Palestine War of 1948–1949 as well as earlier nationalist uprisings in Egypt in the 1940s.

+The nationally respected Arab-Israeli War veteran Mohamed Naguib joined the Free Officers in 1949.
 Naguib's hero status, and influence within the army, granted the movement credibility, both within the military and the public at large.
 He became the official leader of the Free Officers during the turmoil leading up the revolution that toppled King Farouk in 1952.
+The Movement was succeeded by the Revolutionary Command Council after the overthrow of Farouk that was later succeeded by the Supreme Council of the Armed Forces.

 Background

-Economic challenges that emerged following the First World War, namely the Great Depression, affected national economies around the globe, including those of Egypt and Sudan.
-During this time, the Great Powers in the Arab World and Middle East began removing institutions for economic development after some positive advancement became evident.
+The Great Depression affected national economies around the globe, including those of Egypt and Sudan.
+During this time, the Great Powers in the Arab World and Middle East began removing institutions for economic development after no positive advancement became evident.
 This encouraged many political groups to organize against the politicians who dominated the parliamentary politics of the time.
 Workers had become accustomed to development efforts which were meant to stabilize the economies of the region.
 These state-led initiatives set the standard for what the people expected of their government, including the regulation of imports, industrial investment, commodity distribution, production supervision.